GWB2025/tma-latex-generator/README.md

 ## 🎯 Overview

-The TMA LaTeX Generator is a professional GUI application that creates structured LaTeX file hierarchies for Open University assignments.
+The TMA LaTeX Generator is a professional GUI application that creates structured LaTeX file hierarchies for academic assignments.
 Instead of manually creating multiple interconnected LaTeX files, this tool generates the complete structure based on your question configuration.

 ### ✨ Key Features